 The last and most enduring of the crusader states was established on the island of Cyprus at the end of the 12th century.
 It lasted for over 300 years, thriving long after the Kingdom of Jerusalem had disappeared from the political map, if not memory.
-How that crusader state came into being is a dramatic story that began with a chance conquest by one of the most charismatic of all crusaders: Richard the Lionheart.
+In a two part entry, Dr. Schrader tells the story of how that crusader state came into being.
+It began with a chance conquest by one of the most charismatic of all crusaders: Richard the Lionheart.

 |Richard's Tomb at the Abbey of Fontevrault|